K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ***※	Deployment Job Rollback to Current Job is permitted only to administrators and contributors with creation and execution authorities.***

 ###### <div id='3-2-2-4-4-7'/> 3.2.2.4.4.7.
 Add Deployment Job
-1. Click “Add” button of deployment job from the Pipeline details page.
+1. Click the “Add” button of the deployment job from the Pipeline details page.
 ![121]
 2. Refer to 3.2.2.4.2.7.
 Add Build Job and 3.2.2.4.3.7.
 Add Test Job for the next procedures.

 ***※	Adding of Deployment Job is permitted to Administrators and contributors with creation authority only.***

 ###### <div id='3-2-2-4-4-8'/> 3.2.2.4.4.8.
 Duplicate Deployment Job
-1. Click “Duplicate” button of Deployment Job from the pipeline details page.
+1. Click the “Duplicate” button of Deployment Job from the pipeline details page.
 ![122]
 2. Check the duplicated Deployment Job.
 ![123]